Agentic AI can radically change guest relations, but should it?

 Moving forward thoughtfully

 Agentic AI will undoubtedly transform guest relations in the hospitality industry.
-The question isn't whether this technology will become widespread, but whether your organization is prepared to implement it responsibly and effectively.
+The question isn't whether this kind of hospitality technology will become widespread, but whether your organization is prepared to implement it responsibly and effectively.

 The smart approach is to build a strong foundation with current AI technologies while carefully monitoring agentic AI developments.
 Focus on understanding your specific operational challenges, strengthening data security practices, and developing clear policies for AI system oversight and control.